By Molly Walsh

 Beyond the picture windows, the Lamplighters host an expansive space, with ceilings towering far overhead, and the completed works from local artists lining walls and windowsills.
 A mix and match of tables reflect the comforts of spaces that creatives often flock to, like a writer at a coffee shop, or a sculptor in a clay studio.

-The Lamplighters first opened up shop in late 2019, as a collaboration between three local artists and entrepreneurs Avalon Kragness, Iri Alexander and Corey Strid.
+The Lamplighters first opened up shop in late 2019, as a collaboration between four local artists and entrepreneurs Avalon Kragness, Chad Holland, Tiger Hurd and Iri Alexander.
 As creatives, the founders of the Lamplighters noticed an absence of community spaces where artists could create and collaborate under one roof.
 Kragness said the idea for the Lamplighters stems from the founders’ own history as artists, finding that spaces like coffee shops were too overcrowded, and private studios were financially out of reach.